chargrace/chargrace/README.md

 <div>
   <h1>About me</h1>
-  <p> 👩‍🏫I am a former teacher turned fullstack software engineer with .<p/>
+  <p> 👩‍🏫I am a former teacher turned fullstack software engineer with an interest in creating tools that help others grow.<p/>
 <p>🌱 I’m currently learning how to develop fullstack apps using the CI/CD pipeline and DevSecOps principles.</p>
 <p>🔭 I’m currently working on a Chinese language learning companion app aimed at helping learners search and save chinese idioms into a vocabulary bank.</p>
 </div>